udbhav-44/Semantic-Search-Summarizer/README.md

 To create a model which can when given a user input produces a summary of the most relevant information from the huge data corpus fed to it.

+## Dataset :
+`sus.json` contains a dictionary of list of information (paragraphs) about various topics.

 ## Approach: